Comparisons

 Very complex situation: appeals, character issues, or unique circumstances?
 You need a dedicated immigration lawyer, not a platform.
 Administrative Review Tribunal hearings, Federal Court matters, and ministerial intervention requests are adversarial legal proceedings where representation isn't just helpful, it's often essential.
 If you're at this stage, find a lawyer who specialises in immigration litigation.

-The key insight: match the level of help to the level of risk.
+The point is to match your help to your risk, not to your nerves.
 A well-prepared application from a high-risk country beats a sloppy one from a low-risk country.
-Whatever path you choose, preparation is what determines outcomes.
+Whatever path you choose, preparation is what determines the outcome.

 Tern Tip